tatakae-game/docs/technical/java.md

 ### Module CLI

 This module is the CLI version of the application.
-It offers a choice menu interface to the user to let accessible to everyone.
+It offers a key choice menu to allow users to navigate through the application.

 Provide an interface: `MenuInterface`.

 ### Module CORE

 The `core module` is the heart of the application.
-It contains all logical parts needed in the dependences like CLI and GUI.
+It contains all logical parts needed in the dependencies like CLI and GUI.

 Provide an interface: `Plugin`.